binliu-base/T2P2-CarND-Unscented-Kalman-Filter/README.md

 The lidar measurement space is two dimensional (x,y) and the chi-squared value for a 95% confidence intervall is 5.99.
 ![nis_lidar](https://cloud.githubusercontent.com/assets/24623272/25064437/733936e0-222c-11e7-9011-44699643fc50.png)

+From top left chart (nis lidar of sample 1), we can see that there are some room for improvement here.
+The nis values a bit too small, which means we could further fine tune the system by decrease process noise or initial covariance matrix.

 #### 2.2.
 NIS Radar
 The radar measurement space is three dimensional (rho, phi, rho_dot) and the chi-squared value for a 95% confidence intervall is 7.82.
 ![nis_radar](https://cloud.githubusercontent.com/assets/24623272/25064436/7338870e-222c-11e7-9507-069ee1311e09.png)